neilg63/string-patterns/README.md

 # String Patterns

 This library makes it easier to validate and manipulate strings in Rust.
 It builds on Rust's standard library with help from the default regular expression library, *regex*.
 It has no other dependencies.
-It aims to make working with strings as easy in Rust as it is Javascript or Python without compromising performance.
+It aims to make working with strings as easy in Rust as it is Javascript or Python with c;cleaner syntax and without unduly compromising performance if used sparingly alongside simpler string matching functions such as starts_with, contains or ends_with.
 The library provides a number of utility methods to split strings into vectors of strings or a head and tail components and to extract valid numbers from longer texts.
+I added variant match and replace methods with _ci (case-insensitive) or _cs (case-sensitive) suffixes as shorthand for the equivalent plain methods that require a boolean *case_insensitive* parameter.
+In case-insensitive mode the non-capturing /(?i)/ flag is prepended automatically.
+However, this will not be prepended if you another non-capturing group at the start of your regex.
+In every other, the pattern prefixed

 I will add more documentation as the library progresses beyond the alpha stage.
-I added variant match and replace methods with _ci (case-insensitive) or _cs (case-sensitive) suffixes as shorthand for the equivalent plain methods thatv require a boolean case_insensitive flag.
-In case-insensitive mode the non-capturing /(?i)/ flag is prepended automatically.

 ##### standard Rust with the Regex library
 ```rust